-In this tutorial, we installing an Ubuntu Linux Server with the latest version 21.04.
+In this tutorial, we install an Ubuntu Linux Server with the latest version 21.04.
 Instead of Docker, we’re using Podman to containerize our applications, and Cockpit to manage our entire Linux server with a nice graphical web interface.
 So you can still manage containers on your Linux server easily and securely!
 And of course, we’re protecting our web interface with trusted SSL certs.

 Why should we want to replace Docker?